 Hydrogen from water.
-Cold water and metals; hot water and metals; steam and metals; steam and non-metals.
+Cold water and metals; hot water and metals; steam and non-metals.
 Application of activity series for the above mentioned preparations.
 Displacement of hydrogen from dilute sulphuric acid or hydrochloric acid by zinc or iron (no reaction with copper).
 Displacement of hydrogen from alkalis (NaOH, KOH) by Zn, Al - unique nature of these elements.